 Social Media Marketing focuses on marketing on any social media.
 For Veterinarians, social media marketing will most likely concentrate on Facebook and Instagram.
 Maybe your on Pinterest, Snapchat or Twitter.
 The majority of businesses really focus on the former two.

-Social Media Marketing encompasses both paid and organic forms of marketing.
+Social Media Marketing encompasses both paid and organic forms of digital marketing.
 You can pay for ads on any of the social media platforms, besides Snapchat.
 Clinics can engage in any combination of organic or paid social media marketing across the different platforms.

 Why do Social Media Marketing